 If you are a lover of ketchup or know someone who is, this could be your recipe.
 This natural ketchup recipe takes 5 minutes or so to make.
-It tastes yummy and is healthy at the same time, so no need for guilty feelings when serving this ketchup.
+It tastes yummy and is healthy simultaneously, so there is no need for guilty feelings when serving this ketchup.

-Commercial ketchups can have hidden sugars, corn syrup and preservatives with lots of numbers.
-My general rule is, if I don’t understand the ingredients list, I don’t buy it.
-Also throwing away a plastic container every time you finish a ketchup can take its toll especially if you have children in the house who love ketchup.
+Commercial ketchup can have hidden sugars, corn syrup and preservatives with lots of numbers.
+My general rule is that if I don’t understand the ingredients list, I don’t buy it.

 Natural ketchup has many benefits.
-This recipe uses Canadian maple syrup, but you can use stevia or even molasses to sweeten.
+This recipe uses Canadian maple syrup, but stevia or even molasses can be used to sweeten.

 Pure maple syrup is tapped from a tree and is less processed than refined sugars.
-It is rich in antioxidants and minerals including zinc which aids in boosting the immune system, manganese which aids in energy production and potassium which helps to maintain a normal blood pressure.
+As a result, it is rich in antioxidants and minerals, including zinc which aids in boosting the immune system, manganese which aids in energy production and potassium which helps to maintain normal blood pressure.
 Also, maple syrup has a lower glycaemic index than refined sugars.

 There are two versions presented.
-The first version is for when you open the refrigerator and there is no ketchup and you need some fast food!
-This recipe is also great for kids who don’t enjoy strong flavours.
+The first version is for when you open the refrigerator, and there is no ketchup, and you need some fast food!
+This recipe is also great for kids who don’t enjoy intense flavours.